Foundations aim to persuade Americans to get vaccinated

 To date, the New York-based nonprofit the Oyate Group has poured $2 million into the initiative, which estimates about 3,000 people have been vaccinated after speaking with a member of their team about the shot.
 Autar says they’ve also been partnering with schools and community centers to tap into trusted community messengers during their vaccine outreaches.

-The Knight Foundation has also focused on finding trusted voices, giving the city of San Jose, California, $125,000 to hire local social media influencers to dispel vaccine myths and misinformation.
+The Knight Foundation has also focused on finding trusted voices, giving the city of San Jose, California, $125,000 to hire local social media influencers to dispel vaccine myths.
 Similar work is being done through grantees of The New York Community Trust and The Rockefeller Foundation, which has poured $33.5 million into virus-related initiatives since April.

 Estelle Willie, the foundation’s director of health policy and communications, says the misinformation-oriented funding is necessary because we don’t have the tools to “counter it effectively on a global scale.”

-Note: An earlier version of this article improperly categorized references to misinformation and has been clarified.